powerfulbean/StimRespFlow/README.md

-# StellarBrainwav
+# StimRespFlow
-A library for boosting the implementation of brain wave data science application
+A framework for boosting the implementation of stimulus-response research code in the field of cognitive science and neuroscience
 ### Libraries:
 MNE, pyTorch, Sckikit-Learn, SciPy, Numpy, Struct, etc.